Here are some pictures of 1/4" Ford Blue with Reflective on top.

 This was originally going to be propane but if you have natural gas, then use it if you can.
 It will cost less in the long run.

 The next fire pit below has one of our FPPK's installed.
-We didn't supply the star burner bur we did get it to burn correctly with a Ford Blue base glass.
-Then it was Topped with Clear and Blue Diamonds.
+We didn't supply the star burner bur we did get it to burn correctly with a Ford Blue Base Glass.
+Then it was Topped with Clear Base Glass and Blue Diamonds.
 We will explain as we move on.

 Below you can see the gas shut off on the left and our FPPK box on the lower right.